White List Email (WLE)

 Patches are gladly accepted from their original author.
 Along with any patches, please state that the patch is your original work and that you license the work to the WLE project under a license compatible with the current one (GPL).

-To propose a patch, you may fork WLE repository on GitHub, and issue a pull request.
+To propose a patch, you may fork the WLE repository on GitHub, and issue a pull request.
 You may also send patches and pull requests by email.